Rugz007/RestaurantAPI/WORKING.md

 ## Working
 ### Steps
+1. Run docker compose as stated in README.md
+1. Open `localhost:8000/swagger` to access API documentation to test API
 1. Customer will be assigned a table/tables [ `/api/customer/table/assign`]
 ex: Use this in request body
 `{